Generations Names, Years, and Characteristics

 Unfortunately, all this screen time they are immersed in is causing them to have a very reduced attention span and even low levels of creativity and imagination.

-They lived through COVID-19, and their future is uncertain due to accelerated political and economic change.
+They lived through an epidemic, and their future is uncertain due to accelerated political and economic change.

 Generation Beta (Born 2025-2039)